opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 -   `fromDataNetwork()`: access any datasets on [Opendatasoft's data network](https://data.opendatasoft.com/)

 From there, your IDE should provide autocompletion.
-If not, you can always check the [the api client reference](docs/README.md).

 ```javascript
 import { ApiClient, fromCatalog, fromDataNetwork, fromMonitoring } from '@opendatasoft/api-client';